drkt/EClet/README.md

        src="https://scan.coverity.com/projects/4781/badge.svg"/>
 </a>

-Extendfed driver for the Cryptotronix EClet containing an Atmel ATECC608A
+Extended driver for the Cryptotronix EClet containing an Atmel ATECC608A

 Status
 ---